-Women are making great strides in closing many gender gaps, but several still exist, including, how much women are saving for retirement and the concern they have for their financial futures.
+Women are making great strides in closing gender gaps, but several still exist, including how much women are saving for retirement and the concern they have for their financial futures.

-The RBC Wealth Management 2017 Wealth Transfer Report: Lasting Legacy suggests high-net-worth women feel less secure about their future finances than their male counterparts.
+The RBC Wealth Management Wealth Transfer Report: Lasting Legacy suggests high-net-worth women feel less secure about their future finances than their male counterparts.
 Nearly a third (27 percent) of high-net-worth female respondents indicated they don't feel they have enough wealth to give it away gradually as they age, compared to only 18 percent of male respondents.
-The report surveyed 1,752 high-net-worth females, each worth $4.4 million on average, across the United States, Canada and the United Kingdom.
+The report surveyed 1,752 high-net-worth females, each worth $4.4 million on average, across the U.S., Canada and the UK.

-The retirement savings gap is a reality, says Angie O'Leary, head of wealth planning at RBC Wealth Management.
-While women are actively saving more of their income, several factors affect the actual savings they can accumulate by the time they retire, causing them to feel unprepared to meet the long-term costs of retirement.
+The retirement savings gap is a reality, says Angie O'Leary, head of Wealth Planning at RBC Wealth Management–U.S. While women are actively saving more of their income, several factors affect the actual savings they can accumulate by the time they retire, causing them to feel unprepared to meet the long-term costs of retirement.

 Addressing the gaps

-And while women are making more, the nature of their work is different.
-A 2016 report from Pew Charitable Trusts entitled "Who's In, Who's Out," examined employer-based retirement plans and participation rates between men and women.
-The report found access and participation in the U.S. are now equal across gender lines; however, among employed women, “26.5 percent reported usually working part time, around twice the rate for men."
-Typically part-time workers do not have access to retirement savings programs offered by employers.
+Additionally, the nature of their work can also impact their ability to save for retirement.
+According to a report from Pew Charitable Trusts that examined employer-based retirement plans and participation rates between men and women.
+26.5 percent of employed women reported usually working part time, around twice the rate for men.
+Typically, part-time workers do not have access to retirement savings programs offered by employers.

 The single life

-Single women are now outnumbering married women, with 37 percent of American women aged 65 and over living alone, compared to 13 percent of men.
-According to the U.S. National Center for Health Statistics, women live an average of five years longer than men.
-Consequentially, their money has to last longer too.
+Another factor contributing to the savings gap is that single women now outnumber married women, with 37 percent of American women aged 65 and over living alone, compared to 13 percent of men, according to Pew.

 "As women become increasingly single," says O'Leary, "they don't have the same economic benefit of shared household expenses and shared investments."